LucHermitte/vim-compil-hints/README.md

 - Clean cached contexts from qf list no longer available with `c:older`
 - When the qf-list isn't opened automatically at the end of the compilation, it's more tricky to remove the signs as `:cclose` doesn't do anything.
-- Improve the speed of `s:ReduceQFList` -- which is the slowest function of the plugin
+- Continue to improve the speed of `s:ReduceQFList` -- which is the slowest function of the plugin along with `s:WorksType`

 ## Notes and other implementation details
 * It doesn't copy `getqflist()` for balloon, but always fetch the last version